solana-bot-service/Solana-Bot-Service/README.md

 - **✨ Pumpfun Auto Trading Bot**
 Automate your trading strategy to maximize profits through intelligent, real-time market execution.

-- **✨ Meteora DLMM**
+- **✨ Meteora DLMM, DYN Volume Bot**
-Optimize liquidity mining strategies and stay on top of your DeFi investments with our DLMM tool.
+Optimize liquidity mining strategies and stay on top of your DeFi investments with our DLMM tool & Get dynamic volume insights across multiple assets to capitalize on high-trade moments.

-- **✨ DYN Volume Bot**
-Get dynamic volume insights across multiple assets to capitalize on high-trade moments.

 - **✨ Maker Bot**
 Automate the creation and management of market-making strategies to ensure liquidity and profit in volatile markets.